 When it comes to pursuing our happiness, one of the biggest barriers to actually BEING happy is our inability to focus on the here and now.
 We worry about the past.
 We focus on the unknown in the future.
 Our minds slip away from what’s happening and slides down the slippery slope of wandering to anywhere but here and now.

 Because, of course, I’ve been all of those people: the happy gal seeking more delight and the depressed woman wondering if happiness was possible, at least a smidge.
-I have been the woman on the edge, at times living the picket fence life that seems perfect but isn’t in anyway pleasant beyond the surface and the and the phoenix rising from the ashes, knowing the she is on the edge of a ecstatic joy.
+I have been the woman on the edge, at times living the picket fence life that seems perfect but isn’t in anyway pleasant beyond the surface And I have also been the phoenix rising from the ashes, knowing the she is on the edge of a ecstatic joy.

-And, because I am a fact finder, I look at the research.
+And, because I am a fact finder, I look at the research on happiness.
 I read the Harvard study and once again read about the conclusions I’ve found before: In order to BE happy, you must live in the moment.
 You must practice presence.
 You must be mindful in your actions.

 How can you plan for the future and be in the here and now?
-How can you dive more deeply into joy?
-How can you be more mindful than you already am without becoming a self-absorbed jerk?
+Can you choose to dive more deeply into joy?
+What would it feel like to be more mindful than you already am without becoming a self-absorbed jerk?
 What if my present is nowhere near a happy experience?
 Who would blame my mind for wandering away?

 And the answer I’ve discovered when it comes to seeking answers in all these stages was to find practical ways to not just shift my thinking, but experience bliss that isn’t fleeting.